-he Children's Advocacy Institute (CAI) has published the California Children's Budget annually since 1993.
-As with previous editions, the California Children's Budget 2002-03 separates the state budgetary accounts into eight subject areas: poverty, nutrition, health, special needs, child care, education, protection (from abuse and neglect), and juvenile justice, corresponding to Chapters 2-9 below.
+The Children's Advocacy Institute (CAI) has published the California Children's Budget annually since 1993; the only exception occurred in 2003, when repeated mid-year reductions and frequent and competing budget proposals precluded any meaningful analysis of the overall budget for children.
+As with previous editions, the California Children's Budget 2004-05 separates the state budgetary accounts into eight subject areas: poverty, nutrition, health, special needs, child care, education, protection (from abuse and neglect), and juvenile justice, corresponding to Chapters 2-9 below.

 The purpose of the annual California Children's Budget is to facilitate the examination of the Governor's formal proposed budget submitted to the legislature in January and as revised in May.
-The California Children's Budget allows the legislature and public to review the Governor's proposed budget in light of relevant trends and data affecting children.
+The California Children's Budget allows the Legislature and public to review the Governor's proposed budget in light of relevant trends and data affecting children.